espressif/esp-skainet/README.md

 ESP-Skainet is Espressif's intelligent voice assistant, which currently supports the Wake Word Engine and Speech Commands Recognition.

+### ESP32-S3 is recommend to run speech commands recognition, which supports AI instructions and high-speed octal SPI PSRAM.
+The Latest models will be deployed on ESP32-S3 first.

 # Overview

-ESP-Skainet supports the development of wake word detection and speech commands recognition applications based around Espressif Systems' ESP32 chip in the most convenient way.
+ESP-Skainet supports the development of wake word detection and speech commands recognition applications based around Espressif Systems' ESP32 series chip in the most convenient way.
 With ESP-Skainet, you can easily build up wake word detection and speech command recognition applications.

 In general, the ESP-Skainet features will be supported, as shown below: